Frequently Asked Questions

 Can I volunteer while my child is at a program?

-We would love to have you here volunteering while your child is on a program.
+We would love to have you volunteer while your child is on a program.
 In our experience it is also very important to give them the space to fully engage in the program.

 What activities does the Vineyard offer?